gisbi-kim/lt-mapper/README.md

 <!-- ------------------------------------------ -->
 ## Release schedule
 - LT-SLAM
-  - Currently, support 2-session alignment
-  - N-session alignment will be supported by Sep 2021.
+  - Currently, we support 2-session alignment.
+N-session alignment will be supported by Sep 2021.
 - LT-removert and LT-map modules will be released by Dec 2021).